saerom-hong/saerom-hong/README.md

-# Hi there👋 I'm Saerom, a self-taught frontend developer
+# Hi there👋 I'm Saerom.

-- 🔥 I’m looking for **new job opportunities**
-- 🎓 Currently I'm learning more about React.js, TypeScript and Node.js

 ### 📪 Feel free to reach out to me!